hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ![Side-nav section without a title](/assets/components/side-nav/section-without-title.png)

-- A title could help users scan the sections and provide context about the links inside each section.
+- A title can help users scan the sections and provide context about the links inside each section.
 - Titles should be meaningful and related to the content within the section.

 ### List items